 Someone who always comes in last could be called a chronic loser.
 Chronic is usually associated with something negative or undesirable: chronic illness, chronic failure, chronic depression.
-You would be much less likely to encounter a reference to chronic success or chronic happiness, unless the writer or speaker was being ironic.
+You

 A chronic disease is one that lingers for a long time, doesn't go away, or keeps coming back.
 The opposite of a chronic disease is an acute disease.
 An acute disease is one that comes and goes very quickly.
 It may be severe, but it doesn't last forever.